Download Full Text (2.6 MB)

 William wrote to John, addressed to Philadelphia (New York crossed out).
 John's last letter was delivered by the brigg Grand Sachem.
 William got passage for the enslaved people 3 days after they arrived (no names or numbers of people included).
 William sent fruit trees and 4lbs of apples to Beaufort by Captain Minott.
 He explains a payment by Judge [John Faucheraud] Grimke to Mr. Ward, indents to cover services and supplies, and doesn't know if Congress will allow them for assumption (payments?).
 William expected to hear from Mr. Barnwell about an indigo sale.

 John Kean (1755-1795)

 Bay 1, Column 1, LHC Series 2

 Wilkie, William.
 William Wilkie to John Kean, November 11, 1790.
 Manuscript.
-From Special Collections Research Library and Archives, Kean University, Liberty Hall Collection 1790s. https://digitalcommons.kean.edu/lhc_1790s/70
+From Special Collections Research Library and Archive, Kean University, Liberty Hall Collection 1790s. https://digitalcommons.kean.edu/lhc_1790s/70

 This collection is open to the public for research use.
 Copyright remains with Kean University.
 Credit this material.
 Personal photographs may be made for research purposes.
 Inquiries regarding publishing material from the collection should be directed to Lynette Zimmerman, Executive Director at the Liberty Hall Academic Center & Exhibition Hall at email@example.com